lolol101/AA-Arch/README.md

 git submodule update --init
 ```

-* And after in Cmakelists.txt:
+* After that add to your Cmakelists.txt:
 ```
 add_subdirectory(path_to_lib/AA-Arch)
 target_link_libraries(Test PRIVATE StringLib)
 ```

-* So after use library using header's files from:
+* Then you can use library header files from:
 ```
 "path_to_lib/AA-Arch/include/"
 ```